Vortex-antivortex physics in shell-shaped Bose-Einstein condensates: Outlook and Future Work

-Furthermore, many BEC situations of physical relevance are likely to involve complex multi-vortex dynamics.
-Vortices are often nucleated as a consequence of perturbing condensates; the dynamical instability of vortex lines presents a starting point for understanding subsequent re-equilibration processes.
+Furthermore, many BEC situations of physical relevance are likely to involve complex multivortex dynamics.
+Vortices are often nucleated as a consequence of perturbing condensates; the dynamical instability of vortex lines presents a starting point for understanding subsequent reequilibration processes.
 In systems with fast rotation, equilibrium and dynamic behavior induces a range of structures, including vortex lattices~\cite{Feder99,Cai18,Aftalion05}, giant vortices~\cite{Kasamatsu02}, and tangles of vortex lines.
-In the context of BEC shells too, we expect diverse dynamic and multi-vortex phenomena that are modified in comparison with the their filled counterparts due to the different geometry and topology.
-We have shown this to be the case for the vortex-antivortex pair, which in principle could be systematically investigated in the CAL experiment in the future.
-Our study also offers a first step towards deconstructing theoretical and experimental multi-vortex dynamic studies in a range of settings from CAL and other ultracold atomic systems to pulsar glitches observed in the context of neutron stars~\cite{khomenko_haskell_2018}.
+In the context of BEC shells too, we expect diverse dynamic and multivortex phenomena that are modified in comparison with their filled counterparts due to the different geometry and topology.
+For instance, compared to the vortex lattices observed in pancake-shaped or filled spherical condensates, the nature of the lattices in hollow shells would be modified by the differences stemming from topology, curvature, dimensionality, and shell thickness.
+In principle, these phenomena could be systematically investigated in the CAL experiment in the future, starting with the vortex-antivortex situation and scaling up to several vortices.
+Our study also offers a first step towards deconstructing theoretical and experimental multivortex dynamic studies in a range of settings from CAL and other ultracold atomic systems to pulsar glitches observed in the context of neutron stars~\cite{khomenko_haskell_2018,verma2020rotating}, where Gross-Pitaevskii numerical schemes have already proven to be relevant~\cite{Warszawski11}.